f4b4nd/angular-tetris/README.md

 Then run (in the container)  `$ sh ./ng-serve.sh`

+This script automatically installs npm dependencies if there is no "node_modules" directory in the app level.

 App is now locally running on  [http://localhost:4200](http://localhost:4200)

 ## 2. Hosting: github pages